hydroflux/python-guides/0_virtual_environment_setup/virtual_environment_setup.md

 I use a generalized 'Development' folder for any programming projects I'm working on, but the nature of a virtual environment makes it so that this isn't necessary (although I would still recommend it, especially if you're just starting out).

+The Python documentation recommends to use a virtual environment while developing any Python applications.

 In order to check your current directory using the terminal, you can use the following command, which will "Print Working Directory" for you:

 ```bash